Physical distancing * Social connection * Community care

 The Uniting Church co-ordinates chaplaincy services for disaster-affected areas, through the NSW Disaster Recovery Chaplaincy Network.
-In the aftermath of the catastrophic floods of March 2021, we will be offering chaplaincy to communities across the Manning and Camden Haven region.
+In the aftermath of the catastrophic floods of March 2021, we have been offering chaplaincy to communities across the Manning region.

 Some helpful information resources for those whose communities are affected by floods or bushfires (or COVID):